- Pets and Animals»

 A hive will typically make 2 ½ times more honey than it needs.
 A beekeeper only takes the excess honey, leaving the rest for the bees.

 Occasionally, when hive becomes overcrowded, the queen and some of the bees from the hive will “swarm.”
 They abandon the beehive and create a new one elsewhere.
 A new queen will hatch in the old hive.

 Bees fly about 55,000 miles —1 ½ times around the world-- to make just one pound of honey.

 A Beautiful Book About Bees

 This award-winning book is a treasure-trove of information about bees for kids and adults.
 The book includes information about the evolution of bees, bee biology and behavior, beekeeping, bee-friendly gardening, and more.
 Virtually every page includes beautiful illustrations and detailed diagrams.
-It's a great coffee-table book because you can browse through the short easy-to-read chapters.
-If you are interested in bees, you will love this book.
+I like it as a coffee-table book because I can browse through the short easy-to-read chapters.
+If you are interested in bees, you will love this book too.

 I wish to thank Jim Arnold and Linda Fessel, beekeepers and purrveyers of “Jim and Linda’s Natural Honey” for their editorial and research assistance. i also wish to thank Jim Arnold for permission to use his photographs.